 #TheorizingWhileBlack a TWAIL Review Symposium

-Introduced by Sara Ali, Interdisciplinary Scholar and manager of The Inclusion Project
+Introduced by Sara Ali, University of Toronto, manager of The Inclusion Project

 With contributions from Kamari Clarke, Rob Knox, Babatunde Fagbayibo, and Siba N’Zatioula Grovogui, this forum sheds light on the fact that “the challenges of theorizing while black do not begin in the academy, and certainly do not end once black students become well-respected scholars in international law and elsewhere.”
 In her introduction, Sara Ali writes: “While academic streams in Ontario high schools (where students can choose a stream based on their future aspirations of attending college or university) made sense in theory, in practice black and Indigenous students were encouraged to choose courses in streams for the non-university bound regardless of their demonstrated ability, effectively limiting their choices upon graduation.
 In a 2017 report on the Toronto District School Board in Ontario, 53 percent of black students were streamed into academic programs compared to 80 percent of students from other racialized groups and 81 percent of white students.
 The response to Ontario’s decision to end the streaming system last year had mixed reactions: anger and confusion for many of those whom it didn’t impact and celebration for many of those whom it did.”